 This week, I challenge you to look at your life.
 Where can you create stability?
 Can you create it in your finances or health?
 Or maybe in your career or mind?
 What can you do to create order?
 (We will talk about this in greater detail next week.)

 The second challenge for you is to look at those who you think have it all.
 Challenge your beliefs on who you think they are.
 Seek to understand that they have a history too.
 They can feel hurt too.
 And that they need support too.
 Sometimes we look at these people and think they don’t need anything.
 But it’s not true.
-No one can ever know what’s going on behind closed doors or within someone’s mind.
+Because no one can ever know what’s going on behind closed doors or within someone’s mind.